ThePetriGroup/Petri/CONTRIBUTING.md

 - Small changes can be pushed directly to this repo, while larger ones should be included in a pull request.
-- When you put in a pull request, first rebase it from master.
+- When you put in a pull request, first rebase it.
 This makes the merge much simpler and easier to do.
+- All server related stuff should go in the "server" branch, all client related stuff should go in the "client" branch.
+Dev work that does not go into either should go into the "dev" branch which over time will be merged into "master".
 - Make use of issues.
 If there's a bug you can't fix, then put it there.
 Don't use a !notify.

-# Style
+## Style

 Using a consistent style across code helps it to look nice and makes it easier to edit.